jwest/melody-magnet/README.md

 TODO
 - runner refactoring for cron and async download requests
-- favourites artist albums download
+- favourites artist albums and tracks download
-- http server for tidal login and monitoring download
+- http server for tidal login, monitoring download, request download

 ## Disclaimer
 - Private use only.